salujajaskeerat/ELP305-TribeD-documentation/index.md

 We used Mechanical stands for the panels, which includes change in angle of panels by mechanical movement of the roads.
 This will increase the energy production by at least 6-7 %.
 The cost of these stands is almost equal to the fixed stands.

-1. Panels will face towards the South direction with an angle of 14.8 degrees from horizontal in Spring/Fall season, 30 degrees in Winter season and 0 degree (exactly horizontal) in summers.
+1. Panels will face towards the South direction with an angle of 14.8° from horizontal in Spring/Fall season, 30° in Winter season and 0°C (exactly horizontal) in summers.
 <https://footprinthero.com/solar-panel-tilt-angle-calculator>

 2. Panels will be adjusted four times in a year.
 3. Height of panels from the roof: The height should be at least 3-5 inches for continuous airflow. (the airflow helps in reducing the temperature of the panels for more energy production)
 <https://www.pveducation.org/pvcdrom/solar-cell-operation/effect-of-temperature>

-We have designed the Solar panel stands in such a way it have holes from 0-30⁰(degree)which can be adjusted manually according to position of sun, thus giving the desired output.
+We have designed the Solar panel stands in such a way it have holes from 0°-30⁰ which can be adjusted manually according to position of sun, thus giving the desired output.
 Panels will be adjusted four times in a year.<br/>

 Area covered by both stands is 170 sq feet.
 Total weight of solar panels is approx 22.5×6 = 133 kg.